 DEAR VISITORS, WE WISH TO DRAW YOUR ATTENTION TO OPENING HOURS CHANGE

-From 1 October to 15 May the 'Ivan the Great' Bell Tower is closed for visiting.
+The 'Ivan the Great' Bell Tower is closed until 2024.

-the tickets to The Moscow Kremlin Museums are available online at the museums' official website http://tickets.kreml.ru/en/ and at the official ticket office at the Alexandrovsky Sad (Alexander Garden).
+The Moscow Kremlin Museums does not cooperate with any online ticketing platform.
+The tickets are available online at the museums' official website and at the official ticket office at the Alexandrovsky Sad (Alexander Garden).
 The Moscow Kremlin Museums do not guarantee you admission with tickets purchased at nonofficial websites.

 The number of daily visitors to the Armoury Chamber is limited due to the capacity of the museum.
 Admission to the architectural complex of the Cathedral Square for tourist groups is also regulated acc to the schedule.
 The Museums do not guarantee admission for the visitors late for the session.